joey-the-33rd/joey-the-33rd/README.md

 ---
 ## 📢 Testimonials

 > "Joseph is a highly skilled full-stack developer who delivers scalable and secure systems with precision.
-His expertise in backend develpment, cloud computing and DevOps is top-notch!" – **Kira Aziz**
+His expertise in backend develpment, cloud computing and DevOps is top-notch!" – **Jarold Skidman**

 ___